XreatLabz/xreat-docs/README.md

 # Welcome

-Welcome to the GitBook starter template!
-Here you'll get an overview of all the amazing features GitBook offers to help you build beautiful, interactive documentation.
+Welcome to the xreatLabs team documentation!
+This is a comprehensive documentation hub for all projects developed by the xreatLabs team.

-You'll see some of the best parts of GitBook in action — and find help on how you can turn this template into your own.
+Explore our projects and their documentation to learn more about our tools and services.

 ### Jump right in